 |Attention/Impulse Control—Long α = .931||Attention/Impulse Control—Long α = .923|

 |Attention/Impulse Control—Short α = .933||Attention/Impulse Control—Short α = .926|

 |Positive Emotion—Short α = .871||Positive Emotion—Short α = .842|

 If you have any questions regarding the PSRA Assessor Report or the above table and wish to receive more information, please complete the form to download the PSRA toolkit which contains detailed information on the measure.
 Dr. Raver grants complete permission for anyone to utilize or translate the PSRA into another language for research purposes.
-For any other questions not answered in the toolkit, contact Hannah Ellerbeck.

 The Preschool Self-Regulation Assessment was supported by Award Number R01HD046160 from the Eunice Kennedy Shriver National Institute of Child Health & Human Development.
 The content is solely the responsibility of the authors and does not necessarily represent the official views of the Eunice Kennedy Shriver National Institute of Child Health & Human Development or the National Institutes of Health.